 every bend.
 A great diversity of plant and animal life adds to the interest.

-watching, photography, and wildlife viewing, as well as exploring rarely
+bird watching, photography, and wildlife viewing, as well as exploring

 The Gila Wilderness is one of America's best kept secrets.
 You won't find crowds of people here.
 This remote Southwestern location offers unparalleled solitude and spectacular night skies, unblemished by light pollution.